 Key stages 1 and 2

 As children enter the hall for assembly, they listen to music.
-They are signposted towards a poster showing the image and era of the composer as well as the genre of music.
+They are signposted towards a poster showing the image and additional information about the composer.

 Children sing regularly at our school.
-We have a school song that is familiar to all of us.
+We have a school song with lyrics about our GREEN curriculum that is familiar to all of us.
 At our weekly singing practice, we learn new songs for pleasure or for whole school performances.
-As well as this, children learn songs related to their class topic, for example, in Year 1 the children will learn to sing London’s burning as part of their London theme and Year 5 will learn ‘The Lion sleeps tonight’ when their topic is ‘Safari’.
-When children sing in unison they learn to start and finish together as well as following directions to change dynamics or tempo, for example.
+As well as this, children learn songs related to their class topic, for example, in Year 1 the children will learn to sing London’s burning as part of their London theme and Year 5 will learn ‘It’s a long way to Tipperary’ in harmony with ‘Pack up your troubles in your old kit bag’ when their topic is ‘World War 2’.
+Children learn to sing rounds in Year 4, 2-part harmony in Year 5 and 4-part harmony in Year 6.

-At the end of the Autumn Term, every child in the school will take part in a singing performance with their class or key stage as part of our Christmas celebrations.
-Prior to this, Reception and Year 1 classes will have performed at the church for the Harvest.
+At the end of the Autumn Term, every child in the school will take part in a musical performance with their class or key stage as part of our Christmas celebrations.
+Prior to this, Reception and Year 1 classes will have performed at the local church for the Harvest.
+Children are all encouraged to become a ‘Star Performer’ where they can show off their musical skills to the whole school with a polished solo performance.

-In the second half of the Spring Term, the whole school leads a public performance on the village green to celebrate St Piran’s Day.
+In March, the whole school leads a public performance on the village green to celebrate St Piran’s Day.
 At this event, they will perform three traditional pieces including the Cornish Hakka.

-As well as these, children perform to other classes or parents when deemed appropriate to their learning.
+As well as these, children perform to other classes or parents to celebrate their achievements.

 Our Music Curriculum is high quality, well thought out and is planned to demonstrate progression.By the time they leave Perranporth School, children will have had many musical experiences and opportunities to learn new instruments.
 They will have gained key knowledge and skills in all areas of the Music curriculum but most importantly they will feel musical.